eli64s/python_outlook_email_parser/README.md

 # Python Microsoft Outlook Email Scraper
 This script extracts unstructured data from Microsoft Outlook emails regarding Travel Waivers that United Airlines sends out related to events/weather/etc. that may impact travel.
+I have attached an example image below of what a Travel Waiver looks like in my mailbox.

 The email data is cleaned and manipulated into a DataFrame that includes the Travel Waiver's date sent, event name, severity level, cities impacted, and dates affected.